 The 5 disadvantages of paper checklists for food safety

-The potential cost of food safety breaches to restaurants, hotels, caterers or any foodservice business is enormous.
-Not only do they face prosecution if standards are not met, but the reputational damage can mean that even when any problems are solved, customers won’t return, hitting revenues and putting the entire future of the business at risk.
-For larger restaurant groups outbreaks of food poisoning caused by poor safety can cause share prices to plunge, never to recover.
+The potential cost of food safety breaches to restaurant groups, hotels, caterers or any food service business is enormous.
+Not only do they face prosecution if standards are not met, but the reputational damage can mean that even when any problems are solved, customers won’t return, hitting revenues and putting the entire business at risk.

 Strong food safety and health & safety management systems are therefore essential to the industry, with processes and procedures documented, monitored and recorded to provide evidence of compliance with the highest standards.